bright/new-www/content/blog/a-quick-introduction-to-the-event-driven-architecture.md

 comments: true
 published: true
 ---
 Publishing events can be a really good replacement for direct calls and in many cases, they are a better solution.
-With the use of events, we can invert the direction of dependency and better express our intention.\
+With the use of events, we can invert the direction of dependency and  express better our intention.\
-I think examples explain things more clearly, so without further due let us jump into it.
+I think examples explain things more clearly, so without further ado let us jump into it.

 - - -

-The Customer component store and processes the customers' data (including customers’ addresses).\
+The Customer component stores and processes the customers' data (including customers’ addresses).\
 The billing component (responsible for sending people bills) must have an up-to-date customer’s address all the time.

 ## Direct call